 Enjoy a beautiful sunny day while sipping a glass of wine and snacking on a fruit platter with fresh peaches—these are just some of the things that Palisade can offer when you visit during the warm season.
 Known as the Peach Capital of Colorado, Palisade owns the perfect climate for its 182-day growing season for peaches and winegrapes.
 Of course, you can also do other outdoor activities while in the city.
 Palisade is a favorite place of many to bike and explore, hike, and even fish.
 Follow the I-70 W route from Denver, and drive for 373 km (232 miles) or around four hours to the west, and you’re ready to be charmed by Palisade.

-Before you reach Palisade for the weekend getaway that you have planned, maybe take a quick detour to Idaho Springs.
+Before you reach Palisade for the weekend getaway you have planned, consider making a quick detour to Idaho Springs for a last-minute weekend getaway from Denver.
 It’s on the same route, and you can reach it within only 45 minutes of driving from Denver—or 53 km (33 miles) away.
 Famous for the gold rush back in the mid-1800s, Idaho Springs has now evolved into a holiday destination for both the adventurous and city explorers.
 While you’re here, discover all the stories behind the city through museums, historical buildings, and also mines.
 Then don’t forget to try the interesting cafes and restaurants that are spread out in Idaho Springs—all of which will add stories of their own to your travels.

 Duration: 3 hours